Bells as a Magical Tool

 Bells, like drums, are very old instruments that have played important roles in many aspects of human life.
 For centuries, they have been part of religious ceremonies, folk music and dancing, and the rhythm of the day.
 Bells are mentioned in nursery rhymes, poetry, songs, plays and films, folk tales, and other art mediums.
-They are familiar to people both in the West and in the East, although I will focus here on primarily Germanic lore.
+They are familiar to people both in the West and in the East.

 The English word bell has the following etymology: “common to the Low German dialects, cognate with Middle Low German belle and Dutch bel but not appearing among the other Germanic languages except the Icelandic bjalla which was a loanword from Old English.
 It is popularly but not certainly related to the former sense of to bell (Old English: bellan, “to roar, to make a loud noise”) which gave rise to bellow” (“Bell”).
 This connection of bells with the act of “bellowing” is spiritually and magically meaningful: bells can be used as a quieter, more discrete form of roaring — both to draw attention to oneself or one’s needs and to frighten away the things we do not wish to keep with us.

 In the Norwegian magical tale “East of the Sun and West of the Moon,” which is related to the better-known “Beauty and the Beast” tale and the Cupid and Psyche myth, the enchanted prince (in the form of a white bear during the day) “gave [the heroine] a silver bell, and told her that when she needed anything she had but to ring this bell, and what she wanted would appear” (Lang 20).
-The tale doesn’t mention how the bell magic works, but it can be inferred that a helping spirit is attached to it by examining other folklore sources.
+Bell-ringing can be an act of invocation, of calling-forth.

 Thorpe notes that “In the church of Coenhausen, in the county of Dassel, there is a bell, on which is the following inscription: ‘I call the living, bewail the dead, and drive away thunder.’
 The people of the place have, from time immemorial, placed great confidence in this bell, and believe that in a storm, as soon as the bell sounds, the thunder must cease” (118).
-Not only does this church bell perform the usual church functions of calling in parishioners (see Keeping Time section below) and participating in mourning rituals as a musical “bellowing” of communal grief (see Signaling Transformations section below), but it is also credited with the power of ending storms by silencing thunder — the voice of a storm, the audible quaking of the sky.
+Not only does this church bell perform the usual church functions of calling in parishioners and participating in mourning rituals as a musical “bellowing” of communal grief, but it is also credited with the power of ending storms by silencing thunder — the voice of a storm, the audible quaking of the sky.

-Another type of bell — the wind chime — can be found in many houses, tinkling at the brush of wind as it sweeps past.
+Another type of bell — the wind chime — can be found around many houses, tinkling at brushes of wind as they sweep past.
 Among the Romans, they were called tintinnabulum and were believed to ward away evil spirits.
 In Japanese folklore as well, wind chimes and similar instruments are believed to frighten away evil spirits and bring good luck (Gordenker).
-Thus, it can be said that the use of bells and windchimes for apotropaic purposes is near-universal.
+It can be said that the use of bells and wind chimes for apotropaic purposes is near-universal.